 Every house has at least one main water shut-off.
 Look for where the plumbing enters the home to find yours.
 There are a couple of main spots to check inside first before heading outside to look.
 You can save yourself some time by checking your property inspection report if you know where that is.

 If you have a basement and crawl space, the main water shut-off is probably located in the basement, near the front wall of your home (closest to the street).
 It should be very close to your water meter, where you can detect the amount of water your home uses and if you have a plumbing leak somewhere in the system, although some homes don’t have a meter.

-The handle with be a strong gate or ball valve, looking something like this:
+The handle will be a strong gate or ball valve, looking something like this: